M. S. Ramaiah: Religion

-M S Ramaiah was a deeply religious Hindu.
+Ramaiah was a deeply religious Hindu.
 He left an indelible mark in all his activities, as the President of Karnataka’s ancient shrine Kaiwara.
 In renovating the Ashram of Yogi Narayana Yatindra, the space provided sanctuary to a huge number of devotees along with the provision of free food every day.
 He organized for the giving away of alms at religious congregations, particularly Sadhu Sangama.

 Industrialisation

 With M Vishweswariah as a role model, Ramaiah believed in industrialization and was its pioneer.
 The industries he promoted include: